What is Dupuytren's disease?

 How is it treated?

+Dr. Lewis specializes in both non-surgical and surgical treatment of Dupuytrens.
 If your growth is not causing disability, then simple monitoring is appropriate.
-A simple exam is the 'table top test' by placing your palm on a flat surface.
-If you are able to place your hand completely flat then no treatment is needed.
-Over time, if contracture of your fingers develops where the hand is arched, then treatment may be appropriate.
-Currently the main options are office based needle aponeurotomy, collagenase injection (Xiaflex), or surgical release/excision.
+A simple exam is the 'table top test' performed by placing your palm on a flat surface.
+If you are able to place your hand completely flat, then no treatment is necessary.
+Over time, contracture of your fingers can develop and treatment may be appropriate.
+We specialize in non-surgical management including both needle aponeurotomy and Xiaflex collagenase injections.
+Surgery is also an effective treatment for interested patients.

 DSCN0248 PICT0001